astralord/Splines/README.md

 Approximate spline of any degree to given data

-(full description in Russian of how algorithm works: https://habr.com/post/314218/)
+Full description of an algorithm (in Russian): https://habr.com/post/314218/)

 ![alt tag](https://github.com/StochasticEngineer/Splines/blob/master/figure_1.png)